Moetto/opencl-ncc/README.md

 ### resize
 This kernel uses a range of x=0..(width/4)-1 and y=0..(height/4)-1, for each pixel in the output image.
 Images are read and written using OpenCL `image` objects in global memory.
 There is no need to use local memory as reads and writes are performed for only one pixel per work-group.

+The initial OpenCL (and the C++) implementation iterates over all of the original image pixels, but that was optimized using the above.

 ### calculate_mean
+This kernel also uses the same pixel-wise `global_id`s as the `resize` kernel, although it could possibly be optimized by using local memory to store values that are frequently reused.
+Another way to optimize this would be to remember column sums and carry them over when progressing through the computation.
+However, the time used by this operation is also very small compared to `calculate_zncc` that most optimizations would be negligible.

 ### calculate_zncc
+Initially, this kernel used the same indexing as above, where each work group only had one work item that went through all possible disparity values.
+This was improved by assigning one work item for each disparity value, so that much of the input could be shared between the work group.
+The `MAX_DISP` value was limited to 64 due to a hardware limitation of max work items.

+One optimization that would be possible, but was not implemented, is utilizing the fact that `ZNCC(L,R,x,y,d)` is equal to `ZNCC(R,L,x-d,y,-d)` -- knowing this, the ZNCC values for each pixel and disparity value could be computed once, and the argmax for `d` (a much less expensive operation) could then be calculated separately.
+This could be performed for the entire image, or for one row at a time to save memory, where a `MAX_DISP * WIDTH` block could even fit in local memory for a great increase in speed.

 ### cross-check
 The cross-check kernel reads from both `image2d_t`s in global memory and outputs to one `image2d_t`.
 Local memory would not help as each pixel is only accessed once.